devjclosterman/devjclosterman/README.md

 My activity during the week is now on my WebMo profile github.com/devjclosterman2023

-Starting a journey into Salesforce for my Company.
+✨ Starting a journey into Salesforce for my Company.
 I will be posting some apps soon.
 Start Date: 11/7/23 I Launched a template for my Portfolio: https://arizonastateuniversity-5e-dev-ed.develop.preview.salesforce-experience.com/jasonclosterman/s/

+✨ Currently learning Python!

  🔭 I’m currently working on ...
 I've just completed a front-end coding challenge from @frontendmentor! 🎉